pseuxide/pseuxide.github.io/_drafts/2023-12-14-diving_into_the_world_of_modding_unity_games.md

 I've also read public articles about Unity hacking and tried some myself, but there are parts that I'm still not sure how they work.
 Apporogies

-I recommend to see this post and [pseuxide/lethal_to_company](https://github.com/pseuxide/lethal_to_company) side by side so that you can catch up with code that i may not mention in the article.
+I recommend to see this post and [pseuxide/lethal_to_company](https://github.com/pseuxide/lethal_to_company) side by side so that you can catch up with code that I may not mention in the article.

 ### Introduction to Lethal Company

 In this post, I'll take the game [Lethal Company](https://store.steampowered.com/app/1966720/Lethal_Company/) as an target.
 (I enjoyed it recently with my friends)

 It's worth knowing a bit about the target game before reading this article, let me briefly introduce you to it.

 This sentences are quorted from its Steam page.

 > You are a contracted worker for the Company.
 Your job is to collect scrap from abandoned, industrialized moons to meet the Company's profit quota.
 You can use the cash you earn to travel to new moons with higher risks and rewards--or you can buy fancy suits and decorations for your ship.
 Experience nature, scanning any creature you find to add them to your bestiary.
 Explore the wondrous outdoors and rummage through their derelict, steel and concrete underbellies.
 Just never miss the quota.

-Basically it's a FPS game where you collect scraps in the planets that monsters are crawling around.
+Basically it's a FPS game where you collect scraps in the planets that monsters are crawling around and sell them to your boss.

 ## Target reader

 Those who
 - me in the future
-- can barely write C#
+- can understand nature of C#

 ## main content